photoprism/photoprism-docs/docs/user-guide/library/index.md

 Most users with an existing library will want to [index their originals](originals.md) directly without using the optional import feature, leaving the file and folder names unchanged.

 When [importing](import.md), files are first transferred from a temporary folder to the *originals* folder.
-In the process, duplicates are automatically skipped, and the imported files are given a unique file name and will be sorted by year and month.
+In the process, duplicates are automatically skipped, and the imported files are given a unique file name and are sorted by year and month.

 Importing is also an efficient way to add files, since PhotoPrism does not need to search your *originals* folder to find new files.